flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 Changelog:
 ----------

+2.6.1 (2016/07/10)
+- option to set broadcast_fastest_lap to 2 to broadcast every completed lap

 2.6.0 (2016/07/09)
 - option to start additional executables, they are also restarted when the server is restarted due to track change, this helps with plugins that can't handle server restarts/track changes